0chain/0chain/README.md

 Wait till the cassandra is started and the sharder is ready to listen to requests.

-On the respective miner terminal, use
+On the respective miner terminal tabs, use the command below to start the miners:

 ```
 ../bin/start.b0miner.sh